-\begin{cor} Let $\gamma$ be a twice differentiable regular curve in $\R^n$ $(n\ge 2)$, which is not a subset of a line.
-Then, the union of any set of lines which covers $\gamma$ has Hausdorff dimension at least $2$. \end{cor} \begin{proof} We prove this by induction.
+\begin{cor} Let $n\ge 2$, $I=[0,1]$ and let $\gamma:I\rightarrow \R^n$ be a twice-differentiable regular curve such that $\gamma(I)$ is not a subset of a line.
+Then, the union of any set of lines which covers $\gamma(I)$ has Hausdorff dimension at least $2$. \end{cor} \begin{proof} We prove by induction.
 For $n=2$, this follows from Corollary~\ref{c:C2}.
 Suppose that $n\ge 3$ and the result holds for $n-1$.
-Let $\gamma:[0,1]\rightarrow \R^n$ be a twice differentiable regular curve.
-If $\gamma$ is contained in a lower dimensional affine subspace, then we are done.
-Otherwise, any projection to an $n-1$ dimensional subspace will not be contained in a line.
-Since $\gamma$ is a twice differentiable regular curve, we have that $\gamma'/|\gamma'|$ is differentiable.
-Then $\gamma'/|\gamma'|$ is locally Lipschitz, and its image has Hausdorff dimension $1$.
-Since the set of all directions is $S^{n-1}$, which has Hausdorff dimension $n-1$, this implies that there exists a direction $\vec{v}$ which is not parallel to $\gamma'(t)$, for any $t\in [0,1]$.
-Take a projection of $\gamma$ onto the complementary space of $\vec{v}$.
-By the inductive hypothesis, the union of tangent lines of the projection has Hausdorff dimension at least $2$.
-Since the projection is Lipschitz, we have that the union of tangent lines of $\gamma$ has Hausdorff dimension at least $2$. \end{proof}
+The goal is to project to an $n-1$-dimensional subspace and to apply the induction hypothesis.